 One year later, on December 2014, Typhoon Hagupit struck the islands.
 Because of the emergency preparations made following Haiyan, IRC partners were able to provide immediate assistance and save lives.

 The Philippines is one of the most disaster prone countries in the world.
 Each year, on average, the Philippines is hit by 22 tropical cyclones, several of which cause significant damage.
 In 2013, Typhoon Haiyan destroyed homes and had a devastating effect on the country’s fishing economy.

 In addition to natural disasters, hundreds of thousands of Filipinos in the southern island of Mindanao have been forced from their homes during decades of ethnic conflict.

 The IRC and our partners provide emergency assistance to people uprooted by conflict and disaster.
 After Typhoon Haiyan struck the Philippines, the IRC immediately deployed a team to the country to provide vital humanitarian assistance.
 We focused on three severely affected but remote areas in the Western Visayas region: Capiz, Iloilo and northern Cebu.
 The IRC:

-- provided vouchers and small cash grants to the most vulnerable storm victims to pay for construction materials and labor to rebuild their homes;
+- provided vouchers and small cash grants to the most vulnerable storm victims to pay for construction materials and labour to rebuild their homes

-- worked with the Ramon Aboitiz Foundation, Inc., to rebuild 20 day care centers that will double as shelters during future storms;
+- worked with the Ramon Aboitiz Foundation, Inc., to rebuild 20 day care centres that will double as shelters during future storms